cloudberrydb/cloudberrydb/gpdb-doc/README.md

 Bookbinder provides additional functionality to construct books from multiple Github repos, to perform variable substitution, and also to automatically build documentation in a continuous integration pipeline.
 For more information, see [https://github.com/cloudfoundry-incubator/bookbinder](https://github.com/cloudfoundry-incubator/bookbinder).

-The latest check-ins to this repo are automatically built and published to [http://docs-greenplum-db-staging.cfapps.io](http://docs-greenplum-db-staging.cfapps.io).

-For more information about publishing applications to Cloud Foundry, see [Deploying an Application](http://docs.pivotal.io/pivotalcf/devguide/deploy-apps/deploy-app.html).
+For more information about publishing applications to Cloud Foundry, see [Deploying an Application](https://docs.pivotal.io/pivotalcf/devguide/deploy-apps/deploy-app.html).